Just underneath where the templates are found, you'll find a toolbar with a drop-down box labeled "Form Type."

 Finish the design and setup of your form, much like you would any other.
 While you can design a form from scratch or choose any template, there are sign up form templates designed specifically for pop-ups.
 You'll find them under the "Hover Forms" category.

 Once you've designed your form, save it and publish it to your website.
-Place the HTML just beneath the body tag in your page.
+Place the form code just beneath the body tag in your page.